Thebes, Egypt: Middle Kingdom

 During the 12th Dynasty, Amenemhat I moved the seat of power North to Itjtawy.
 Thebes continued to thrive as a religious center as the local god Amun was becoming increasingly prominent throughout Egypt.
 The oldest remains of a temple dedicated to Amun date to the reign of Senusret I. Thebes was already, in the Middle Kingdom, a town of considerable size.
 Excavations around the Karnak temple show that the Middle Kingdom town had a layout with a grid pattern.
-The city was at least one kilometre long and 50 hectares in area.
+The city was roughly 250 hectares in area.
 Remains of two palatial buildings were also detected.